zachrobertson/zachrobertson-tech/README.md

 This is the typical layout of a Gatsby project, if you have not worked with gatsby before it would be best to go take a look at their quick-start [here](https://www.gatsbyjs.com/docs/quick-start/).

-Below is a breakdown of what each file in the src/ sub-directories is for.
+Below is a breakdown of what each file in the src directory and its sub-directories.

-- ### Components
+### Components

-> This directory holds all of the JavaScript files that produce reusable react components.
+This directory holds all of the JavaScript files that produce reusable react components.
 This means these files can be imported and used to add new features or style to a page or another component.

-  - #### Blog
+#### Blog

 ##### blogContainer.js

-> Used on the index and blog pages to hold excerpts of blog posts for cleaner display and search.
+> Used on the index and blog pages to hold excerpts of blog posts for clean display, linking, and when there are more searching.

 ##### blogTemplate.js

+> the only place this is referenced is in `gatsby-node.js` where it is used to produce all of the blog posts from their respective markdown files in the `/markdown-pages` sub-directory.

 #### footer.js